 Harry gets up at six and sneaks downstairs, only to discover Uncle Vernon waiting for him in the hall.
 More letters arrive.

 Twenty-four letters arrive inside of the eggs delivered by the milkman.

 Uncle Vernon loses it when hundreds of letters come flying on through the fireplace; he packs up the family and drives around, eventually stopping for the night in Cokeworth.

 Uncle Vernon drives around Britain looking for a good place to hide, settles on the hut on the rock.

-Midnight: Hagrid knocks on the door of the hut on the rock.
+at the stroke of midnight: Hagrid knocks on the door of the hut on the rock.

 Interesting facts and notes